 Then, select the Anonymizing process and click on “Proceed with the list”.
 Next, confirm the process and wait until it’s completed.

 During ticket list anonymizing, the following data will proceed:

 - Custom fields.

-As you can see, we anonymized the ticket comment, subject, tag field, and custom fields such as date and phone number, so they are empty.
-By the way, the app recreated ticket with different ID and the old one was added to the new subject.
+As you can see, we anonymized the ticket comment, subject, tag field, and custom fields such as the date and phone number, so they are empty.
+By the way, the app recreated tickets with a different ID and the old one was added to the new subject.

 Also, you can change the fields to proceed at any time, just go to the Settings tab, select Preferences, and put the checkmark in the front of the needed fields.